Introduction to the field of prevention

 There is a story that is frequently used to illustrate what prevention is and what it is not.

-We go up river to find out what contributes to people abusing substances and needing treatment services.
-We want to know exactly what is causing people to fall into this river, which may be different from river to river.
-Perhaps we go upstream – like Susan - and find a fence built to keep people away from the river has fallen and needs to be rebuilt.
-Maybe we find a slippery slope running into the river and can plant vegetation on the slope to prevent people from falling down the slope.
-Maybe we find a big sign announcing, “The water’s great, jump in!” and we can take the sign down and replace it with a warning sign.
-So, we in prevention work to find out what is causing kids to abuse substances in our community, and then we work to reduce those risks and to build protection against substance abuse.
+Prevention services and strategies “go up river” to find out what contributes to people abusing substances and needing treatment services.
+In this analogy, we want to know exactly what is causing people to fall into this river.
+Perhaps Susan goes upstream and finds a fence built to keep people away from the river has fallen and needs to be rebuilt.
+Or, Susan finds a slippery slope running into the river and can plant vegetation on the slope to prevent people from falling into the river.
+In prevention work, we want to find out what is causing youth to abuse substances in our community, and then we work to reduce those risks and to build protection against substance abuse.

-Once people have developed problems with substance abuse, they are more appropriately candidates for treatment services than prevention.
+Once people have developed problems with substance abuse, they are more appropriately candidates for treatment services than they are prevention.

 Mental health promotion interventions: Usually targeted to the general public or a whole population.
 Interventions aim to enhance individuals’ ability to achieve developmentally appropriate tasks (competence) and a positive sense of self-esteem, mastery, well-being, and social inclusion, and strengthen their ability to cope with adversity.

 Targeted to the general public or a whole population that has not been identified on the basis of individual risk.
 The intervention is desirable for everyone in that group.
 Universal interventions have advantages when their costs per individual are low, the intervention is effective and acceptable to the population, and there is a low risk from the intervention.